-Clean-up week and Recycling week 2016
+Clean-up week and National Recycling day 2018

 Recycling has been transformed from a worthy environmentally-focused activity into a fully-fledged business sector that provides jobs for thousands and generates billions for the economy every year.

-Spring is a time when households tend to have a bit more recyclables in the form of paper, books, magazines, liquid packaging cartons and newspapers that may have accumulated over the winter months.
+Spring is a time when households tend to have a bit more recyclables in the form of paper, cardboard boxes, books, magazines, liquid packaging cartons and newspapers that may have accumulated over the winter months.

-“Although it seems the easiest way to dispose of recyclable materials might be to throw them away with the rest of the garbage, Mpact Recycling makes it easy for communities to continue recycling throughout the year,” says John Hunt, MD of Mpact Recycling, part of the paper and plastics packaging group Mpact.
+“Although it seems the easiest way to dispose of recyclable materials might be to throw them away with the rest of the refuse, Mpact Recycling makes it easy for communities to continue recycling throughout the year,” says John Hunt, MD of Mpact Recycling, part of the paper and plastics packaging group Mpact.